sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 This document provides an overview of the implementation of making the SWSS Logger persistent for SWSS Syncd and SAI components.

 # Motivation
-Loglevel verbosity is part of the configuration of the OS.
-Today, the loglevel is not persistent and gets a default value after reboot.
-We have a requirement to add the option to save the loglevel in a persistent mode.
+Log level verbosity is part of the configuration of the OS.
+Today, the log level is not persistent and gets a default value after reboot.
+We have a requirement to add the option to save the log level in a persistent mode.

 # todo update
 # Definitions/Abbreviation